Skip to main content

 End-to-End Workflow: Parse and Extract the Output

 This tutorial walks you through how to parse a document with the ADE Parse Jobs API and then extract a subset of fields from it using the API.
 For the sake of simplicity, we use a 2-page PDF in this example, with the intention that you will use larger documents in your own use case.
 We provide a separate script for each endpoint, so you can choose to skip the extraction steps if you don’t need them.
-Scenario and materials:
+In this tutorial, we will:

 • Parse this PDF: MRI Report